 - Order some vegetable fried rice from your local Chinese eatery, and lay your tri-tip on top.
 There’s no shame in that!

 - After searing, you can just cut a thicker piece, and give the same visual effect as a sliced tenderloin, at 1/3 the price.

 - Go one step further, and you actually get the effect of a pan seared filet.
 As dark as this looks, it can still be rare inside.

 - A couple more minutes in the pan, and you can satisfy the most squeamish of those who prefer their steaks well done.

 It’s Cool to Keep Things Cool

 - Even though the tri-tip is pasteurized, it can still be served Carpaccio style.
 The color is that well preserved.
-Radishes, a little Mustard Mayonnaise, balsamic syrup (or kecap manis), a little EVOO, ground pepper, crouton, just like downtown, only safer.
+Radishes, Kalamatas, capers, a little EVOO, ground pepper, grissini, shaved Reggiano, just like downtown, only safer.

-- This variant of a Club sandwich replaces turkey and bacon with tri-tip, crispy pork belly, and cheddar cheese.
+- This variant of a Club sandwich replaces turkey with tri-tip, and some non-sous vide waffle chips.

 Look for upcoming posts explaining these presentations in detail.
 Unleash your creativity, amaze your guests, and save money, all at the same time.
 What’s not to love?